avocado-framework-tests/avocado-misc-tests/io/disk/disktest.py.data/README.txt

 disks - List of directories of used in test.
 In case only string is used it's split using ','.
 When the target is not directory, it's created. gigabyte - Disk space that will be used for the test to run. chunk_mb - Size of the portion of the disk used to run the test.
-Cannot be smaller than the total amount of RAM. source - name of the source file located in deps path make - name of makefile located in deps path
+Cannot be smaller than the total amount of RAM.